• Skip to primary navigation

 Banana Bread Baked Oatmeal

-I first learned about baked oatmeal from my friend Jillian, about 7 years ago.
+I first learned about baked oatmeal from my friend Jillian, several years ago.
 She is a great cook!
-I wanted something that I could make ahead of time and grab on the go, more or less.
-I made Jillian’s baked oatmeal, and knew I found a winner!
+I wanted something that I could make ahead of time and grab on the go.
+I adapted Jillian's baked oatmeal recipe, and it turned out great!

 Slice of Banana Bread Baked Oatmeal on white plate with fork in front of white baking dish